 In those days it was a small school with just the two streams.
 We’d all been streamed on the first day.
 The second class was for those who’d scored less well on the initial tests and a lot of them were being paid for anyway because they hadn’t passed the scholarship.
 But at least their families were wealthy enough to afford the fees.

-After the first year I got put into the second stream because I’d performed poorly in my end of year tests.
+After the first year, I got put into the second stream because I’d performed poorly in my end of year tests.
 I was mortified but in the good old Convent tradition more was to come.
 Sister Benedicta was our form teacher.
 She introduced an encouraging little ritual to motivate us to be smart and tidy schoolgirls.
-At the end of every month she’d have a class prize for the most well turned out girl.
+At the end of every month, she’d have a class prize for the most well-turned-out girl.
 And while she was about it there would be a dishonourable mention for the least well turned out.
 The prizes were nothing to get excited about – maybe a holy picture or a cheap set of rosary beads.
 Anyways Mary Teresa won it the first month.
 Her father was a wealthy businessman and she got a new uniform every term.
 I got the dishonourable mention.
 The second month Mary Catherine won it.
 I got the dishonourable mention.
 The third time it was Mary Teresa yet again and myself for the booby.
-After the Christmas term Sister Benedicta got bored with her little scheme and it was never mentioned again.
+After the Christmas term, Sister Benedicta got bored with her little scheme and it was never mentioned again.
 Maybe she just got bored of humiliating me because by that time I’d gone numb and had stopped reacting.
 Bullies need a reaction.

-I begged and begged Mammy to let me leave after third year.
+I begged and begged Mammy to let me leave after the third year.
 I told her they’d probably throw me out anyway.
 I did no revision for Junior Cert and failed Math, French, Irish, Geography and History.
 The parents relented and I went to Antrim Tech to do a pre-Nursing course.
 I learned to enjoy school again and when I wasn’t top of the class I was second.
-I also smartened up my act and became one of the most well groomed girls in my class.
+I also smartened up my act and became one of the most well-groomed girls in my class.

-Incidentally Sister Benedicta was her real name.
+Incidentally, Sister Benedicta was her real name.
 She’s probably dead now.
 I don’t really care.

 Friday, December 02, 2005